anchittandon-create/AI-TeleSuite/scripts/README.md

 ### How to Run

-1.  **Install Dependencies**: Make sure you have `ts-node` and `dotenv` installed globally or as dev dependencies.
+1.  **Install Dependencies**: If you haven't already, ensure you have `ts-node` and `dotenv` installed.
+You can install them as dev dependencies if they are not already in your `package.json`:
     ```bash
-    npm install -g ts-node dotenv
-    # or as dev dependencies
     npm install --save-dev ts-node dotenv
     ```